Skip to content

 Insights Corporate Tax

-UAE transfer pricing documentation explained — the disclosure, Master File and Local File thresholds, the 30-day FTA rule, and what to prepare below AED 200m.
+UAE transfer pricing documentation on a corporate tax desk — Master File and Local File thresholds under the FTA framework

 Key takeaways

-- Every UAE taxable person with related-party or connected-person dealings files a disclosure on the CT return
+1. Every UAE taxable person with related-party or connected-person dealings files a disclosure on the CT return

-- Master File and Local File are required at MNE consolidated revenue of AED 3.15bn or own revenue of AED 200m
+2. Master File and Local File are required at MNE consolidated revenue of AED 3.15bn or own revenue of AED 200m

-- Files must reach the FTA within 30 days of a request — there is no drafting grace period after the ask
+3. Files must reach the FTA within 30 days of a request — there is no drafting grace period after the ask

-- Below the thresholds, the arm's-length principle and basic supporting evidence still apply
+4. Below the thresholds, the arm's-length principle and basic supporting evidence still apply

-- Benchmarking studies underpin the pricing and should be kept contemporaneous, not built after an audit
+5. Benchmarking studies underpin the pricing and should be kept contemporaneous, not built after an audit

-- The connected-person rules reach owners, directors and their relatives — not just corporate group entities
+6. The connected-person rules reach owners, directors and their relatives — not just corporate group entities

-Transfer pricing documentation is where UAE corporate tax quietly separates the businesses that planned ahead from the ones that assumed the rules were for someone bigger.
-The phrase sounds like a large-multinational problem, and for the heaviest layer of paperwork it is — but the underlying obligation reaches almost every taxable person with a related party or a connected person, which in the UAE means a very large share of owner-managed and group companies.
 The confusion is understandable, because the requirement is genuinely layered: a light disclosure that everyone files, a formal two-file set that only the largest carry, and an arm’s-length principle that binds everyone in between.
 This guide sets out the three layers, the exact revenue thresholds that switch the Master File and Local File on, the 30-day rule that trips people up, and what a smaller business below the thresholds still has to hold on file.

 Three layers, not one obligation

 The single most useful thing to understand about UAE transfer pricing is that “documentation” is not a single document.
 It is a stack of three obligations, each triggered by a different condition, and businesses get into trouble by assuming that being exempt from the top layer means being exempt from all of it.
+Transfer pricing documentation in Dubai works no differently from anywhere else in the country, incidentally — corporate tax is federal, so the same three layers apply whether the entity is licensed in Dubai, Abu Dhabi, Sharjah or a free zone.

 The second layer is the Master File and Local File.
 This is the formal, structured documentation set, and it is threshold-gated.
 Only taxable persons that cross the revenue lines set out below are required to prepare and maintain it.
 It is the layer most people picture when they hear “transfer pricing documentation”, and it is also the layer most smaller businesses are correctly exempt from.